-Not at all, actually.
+Not at all.
 Barring home fires or a fireworks display gone wrong there are only a very few things that can cause siding to melt.
-And even these require a lot of things to go right (or horribly wrong, we guess) in order for the issue to manifest.
+And even these require a lot of things to go right (or horribly wrong, we guess) for the issue to manifest.

-This is because even the lowest quality vinyl siding has to hit temperatures of over 150 degrees to begin melting.
+This is because even the lowest quality vinyl siding must hit temperatures of over 150 degrees Fahrenheit to begin melting.
 Which is of course quite hot!
-The only times this ever really happens is when there are certain window types nearby—ones that are specifically built to reflect sunlight and heat.
-These types of windows include:
+The only time this ever really happens is when there are certain window types nearby—ones that are specifically built to reflect sunlight and solar heat.
+These types of energy-efficient windows include:

 This issue is even less likely when your siding is of a higher quality or grade, as top-end vinyl siding is treated and constructed specifically to get rid of this potential weakness altogether.
 If you’ve got top-tier home siding and you’ve still got melting going on then something is seriously wrong.
 Either with the siding product itself, or with your windows.